 A typical pod of Southern Right whales normally consists of fewer than 6 individuals which is usually a family unit.
 After a gestation period of 12 months a single calf is born weighing in at around 1 ton and having a length of 6 meters.
 Calves are often white and grow about 3 cm per day and while suckling will feed on about 600 liters of milk per week.
 Southern Right whales give birth in South African waters from about June to September, generally peaking in August.
 Females normally give birth every 3 years.

-The Southern Right whale is the easiest and most common seen whale seen close inshore in South Africa during the months of May to December.
+The easiest and most commonly seen whale seen close inshore in South Africa during the months of May to December is the Southern Right.
 Some of the best viewing sites for this species are

 - Walker Bay in Hermanus